 - Everyone Is Bi: Everyone can use a roll to turn on anyone else, regardless of gender.
 This may be actual bisexuality or If It's You, It's Okay or Situational Sexuality or Armoured Closet Gay - the point is that the players, just like their teenage characters in the grip of hormonal changes, have no direct control over what and who they find arousing, though they can control their reaction to their own feelings.

 - Game Master: The Master of Ceremonies (MC) fills this role.

-- Grappling with Grappling Rules: Thankfully averted.
-In Monsterhearts grappling would just be resolved through a Volatile roll or two (and maybe a Hot roll or two as well...).
+- Grappling with Grappling Rules: Averted, grappling is resolved through a Volatile roll or two (and maybe a Hot roll or two as well...).

 - Hybrid Overkill Avoidance: While an individual might only be able to possess a single skin characters can take moves from other skins to take on their traits, or you can use a season advance to fully change the character from one skin to another while still retaining the moves of their old skin.

 - Our Dragons Are Different: Wyrms aren't giant reptiles with wings, they're collectors.
-They are people who horde things and people, can trade Strings, and "some" can transform into beasts of talons and coils.
+They are people who hoard things and people, can trade Strings, and some can transform into beasts of talons and coils.